GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 "Eval Region" note: (see initial status-bar message) Remember to change to the desired package prior to eval anything.

-On errors, the local Lisp server will pop up an input dialog, asking for a debug command (if you don't see the input dialog, it might be in the background.
-Use your taskbar to show it).
+On errors, the local Lisp server will pop up a debug dialog, asking for an ECL debug command.

 If you want to pause/continue the local-server process, use the usual Ctrl+C (terminal command) and :c (ECL command).